Code-Institute-Submissions/rguest20-ms3_AugResub/README.md

 - Colour contrast was checked to ensure readibility
 - All buttons are clickable and take you to the expected area of the site.
 - Any required form sections will flag if not filled in.
+- If a person is not logged in, they will be redirected to the register page if they attempt to access any area that they should not.
+- Potentially more vital parts of the site will only accept POST requests.
+This makes it difficult for someone to accidentally cause damage to the database.

 # **Testing**